 A funny thing happened along the way, however, and I increasingly began to use my newfound knowledge and skills to develop my own recipes, attempting to recreate dishes I’ve eaten over the past decade in great Sichuan restaurants in both Chengdu and around the U.S. My biggest obstacle was sourcing the Sichuan specialty ingredients that make the food taste like it does in Sichuan.
 In particular, it was hard to source the premium Sichuan peppers and chili peppers that provide the cuisine's quintessential mala flavor.

 So in 2016, I decided to source the most essential ingredients myself and make them available here.
 By that time, Chief Taster and Translator Fong Chong was old enough to join me in that effort, and a mother-daughter company was born.
 We spent the summer of 2017 in Sichuan, researching farmers and suppliers and laying the groundwork to import our own products.
-(Read about our exploration of the tortured path of Sichuan pepper from Chinese farm to American table here.)
+(Read about our exploration of the tortured path of Sichuan pepper from Chinese farm to American table that was published here.)
+We returned in 2018 to source a premium doubanjiang (chili bean paste) in Pixian county and became the exclusive importers of the only handmade, long-aged version commercially available.

-I have traveled to Chengdu 10 times over the past decade as a journalist and/or organizer of cooking classes for travelers at the Sichuan Higher Institute of Cuisine and of culinary tours led by native Chengdunese**.
+I have traveled to Chengdu a dozen times over as many years as a journalist and then an organizer of cooking classes for travelers at the Sichuan Higher Institute of Cuisine and culinary tours led by native Chengdunese**.
 Fong Chong spent the first 11 years of her life eating nothing but homemade Chinese food, a tradition she plans to continue.
 Together it is our mission to provide the inspiration and ingredients that will enable other American home cooks to make real Sichuan food for their family and friends.

 As always, we value your feedback and welcome your questions, suggestions and comments.
 Just click on the little envelope in the icon bar to email us.
 Or drop us a line at 2812B Vaulx Lane, Nashville, TN 37204.